-Jennifer Tucker is a Clinical Assistant Professor in the Program of Physical Therapy at the University of Central Florida.
+Jennifer Tucker is a Clinical Associate Professor in the Program of Physical Therapy at the University of Central Florida.
 She is board certified in pediatrics by the American Board of Physical Therapy Specialties (ABPTS).
-Tucker is the Director of UCF Go Baby Go and Co-Director of the IMOVE lab.
+Tucker is the Director of UCF Go Baby Go and Co-Director of the Early Communication and Play (ECAMP Lab).
 Her research focuses on community embedded interventions to promote play and participation in children with and without disabilities.
-Current projects focus on the impact of mobility devices including modified ride on cars and harness systems for children and adults on communication, social interactions, quality of life, and functional mobility.
-Tucker has published and presented nationally on promoting early mobility, interprofessional education, and participation in children with and without disabilities.
+Current projects focus on the impact of mobility devices including modified ride on cars for children with disabilities, interprofessional service delivery for children with complex communication and mobility needs, and the experiences of caregiver for children with disabilities.
+Tucker has published and presented nationally on promoting early mobility, interprofessional education, interprofessional collaborative practice, and participation in children with and without disabilities.

 Credentials